Case filing process

 One line to describe what the case is about.
 Also referred to as a subject.

 If you are a certified Anywhere365 Partner and issue a case for a customer, please make sure you select the appropriate customer from the list.
 If partners do not select a customer, the hours spent on support are charged to the Partners’ time bucket.
-Incorrect administration will lead to extra hours spend by WSP engineers and additional charges.
+Incorrect administration will lead to extra hours spent by Anywhere365 engineers and incur additional charges.

 End Customer Contact Person